Hair Care, health and wellness

 Find that one thing you love about yourself.
 You have great feet, your hands look like a hand model’s hands, you have long eye lashes so you don’t need mascara, you know 5 languages, you can make a killer pot roast, you can run like the wind blows as Forrest Gump would say.
 Whatever it is, embrace it.
 Once you start to truly love one thing about yourself, all of a sudden you will love something else, and so on.
 If you decide not to see the good things about yourself and decide you are not lovable, one thing I can guarantee – you won’t be seeing many Broadway shows.

-Beauty, health and wellness
+beauty, health and wellness

 Do you have a minute?